Blue And Pink Celestial Self Care CTA Instagram Post-1

 Download your Water Safety Plan Screencast

-Therefore, the duty holder for an organisation should appoint a Water Safety Group to deliver on the development, implementation and continuous review of a Water Safety Plan.
-In turn, this group should have clear lines of accountability [communication pathways] to the CEO and the Board.
+Therefore, the duty holder should appoint a WSG to deliver on the development, implementation, and continuous review of a WSP.
+In turn, the WSG should have clear lines of accountability (communication pathways) to the CEO and the Board.

-HTM04-01 Safe water in healthcare premises defines the Water Safety Groups “a multidisciplinary group formed to undertake the commissioning and development and ongoing management of the water safety plan [WSP].
-It also advices on the remedial action required when water systems or outlets are found to be contaminated and the risk to susceptible patients is increased”.
+“a multidisciplinary group formed to undertake the commissioning and development and ongoing management of the water safety plan (WSP).
+It also advises on the remedial action required when water systems or outlets are found to be contaminated and the risk to susceptible patients is increased”.

-The makeup of this ‘multidisciplinary’ group should include those who are fully conversant with design principles, the requirements of water systems and the cause and effect of waterborne hazards.
+The makeup of this ‘multidisciplinary’ group should include those who are fully conversant with design principles, the operational requirements of water systems, and the cause and effect of waterborne hazards.

 Water safety group structure

-The organisation needs to demonstrate that suitable governance, competence and accountability arrangements are in place to deliver safe water to the premises.
-Keeping this in mind, the Water Safety Group features as an assurance group, and shouldn’t be distracted with ‘nuts and bolts’ of an operational aspect.
+The organisation needs to demonstrate that suitable governance, competence, and accountability arrangements are in place to deliver safe water to the premises.
+Keeping this in mind, the WSG features as an assurance group, and shouldn’t be distracted with ‘nuts and bolts’ of an operational aspect.

-Of course, these matters are of importance but the detail can be dealt with through a sub-group i.e. an Operational / Project Water Group.
-Thinking about the members of the Water Safety Group and remit of the group, then status of compliance is paramount.
+Of course, these matters are of importance, but the detail can be dealt with through a sub-group i.e. an Operational / Project Water Group.
+Thinking about the members of the WSG and the remit of the group, providing assurance is paramount.

-To ensure the remit of the Water Safety Group is achieved the meetings should be chaired by an individual who has appropriate management responsibility, experience, competence and knowledge.
-This ‘chairperson’ will vary between organisations according to the post held and structure of the organisation, needless to say, this person should be clearly identified in the management policy [along with all others involved in the management of water safety within the organisation].
+To ensure the remit of the WSG is achieved the meetings should be chaired by an individual who has appropriate management responsibility, experience, competence, and knowledge.
+This ‘chairperson’ will vary between organisations according to the post held and structure of the organisation this person should be identified in the management policy along with all others involved in the management of water safety within the organisation.

 What is the remit of a Water Safety Group?

-Authorising Engineer AEThe revised HTM04-01 states that the second aim of the guidance is ‘outlining the remit of the WSG and how this relates to the provision of safe water…’.
-HTM04-01, Part B, Chapter 6 details the remit for the group!
+The current HTM04-01 states that the second aim of the guidance is ‘outlining the remit of the WSG and how this relates to the provision of safe water…’.
+HTM04-01, Part B, Chapter 6 details the remit for a WSG

-The remit elements cover 14 separate issues, ranging from Legionella training, competency, Legionella risk assessments, water safety plan, surveillance data and maintenance and monitoring protocols.
+The remit covers 14 separate issues, ranging from Legionella training, competency, Legionella risk assessment, water safety plan, surveillance data, and maintenance and monitoring protocols.

-Having a defined remit for a WSG, it allows a group to establish a robust ‘terms-of-reference’.
-Once the Group’s terms-of-reference have been agreed, using the HTM04-01 remit, then regular Water Safety Group meetings can have a defined agenda.
+Having a defined remit for a WSG, allows a group to establish a robust ‘terms-of-reference’.
+Once the Group’s terms-of-reference have been agreed upon, using the HTM04-01 remit, then regular WSG meetings can have a defined agenda.

-The agenda items based on the terms-of-reference will ensure the Water Safety Group are delivering on status of compliance.
-Thereby, given the reporting lines for the WSG, an informed position on the status of water safety for the organisation can be detailed at Board level.
+The agenda items based on the terms of reference will ensure the WSG is delivering on the status of compliance.
+Thereby, given the reporting lines for the WSG, an informed position on the status of water safety for the organisation can be detailed at the Board level.

-In summary, a Water Safety Group needs a defined terms-of-reference.
-It makes perfect sense for this to be based on the remit defined in HTM04-01 Part B. The agenda for group meetings needs to show how the group are delivering on their own terms-of-reference.
-As a result, the Water Safety Group will be an assurance group that is compliance-based with evidence and less operational.
-However, the operational aspect shouldn’t be lost or ignored, moreover consider the possibility of creating a sub-group that delivers on routine ‘operational’ aspects of water safety.
+In summary, a WSG needs defined terms-of-reference.
+It makes sense for this to be based on the remit defined in HTM04-01 Part B. The agenda for group meetings need to show how the group is delivering on their terms-of-reference.
+As a result, the WSG will be an assurance group that is compliance-based with the evidence available to back up all high-level reports

 If you have questions regarding the issues raised above or you would like to speak with one of our consultants, please click here to get in touch.